StefanHamminga/kde-gerber-thumbnailer/README.md

 ### Troubleshooting

-If you've built, installed, and enabled the plugin, but no previews show up you might need to see if the library is installed in the proper location.
+If you've built, installed, and enabled the plugin, but no previews show up you might need to check if the library is installed in the proper location.
 You could compare the install location to the pretty common JPEG thumbnailer:

 ```bash
 find /{usr,lib} -name "jpegthumbnail.so" -or -name "gerberthumbcreator.so" 2>/dev/null